 Blain is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of people in Blain with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.50% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Blain is quite a bit lower than the national average among all cities of 21.84%: just 12.50% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Blain in 2022 was $29,400, which is lower middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $117,600 for a family of four.